Bicycle Touring FAQ

 How can I stay connected to family and friends while on a bicycle tour?

-Stay connected using mobile data plans or Wi-Fi in accommodations to communicate with loved ones.
-In remote areas, consider using satellite communicators for emergency communication.
+Use mobile data or Wi-Fi when available.
+In remote areas, consider satellite communicators for emergencies.

 Can I do bicycle touring on a budget?